-At the time of acceptance, students will need to complete a Criminal Background Check at www.asumhbackground.com.
+At the time of acceptance, students will need to complete a criminal background check.
 Students who have previously been convicted of a crime may be restricted from certain clinical facilities and may be ineligible to take the NCLEX-PN.
 It is possible to complete a program of study at ASUMH and be denied the opportunity to take the NCLEX-PN by the Arkansas State Board of Nursing.